Part Three · Form

 Which Tension Is Loudest in You Right Now?

-Beneath the four movements, most of us feel one tension more than the others.
+Beneath the four elements, most of us feel one tension more than the others.
 Name the one that's loudest, or one where you feel most curious or uncomfortable, and bring just that one to God.

 Identity vs. Role